Anof-cyber/PyCript-Docs/docs/Examples.md

 The above request is the same as Whole Body (JSON) and Custom Body but with key and IV in the header hence you can't keep iv and key hardcoded in your JS file.
 The ```Custom Request``` type can be used here to get headers and in JS we can retrieve the key and iv.

+!!! tip "Tip"

-!>The extension will only take the output of the modified body from the JS.
+    The extension will only take the output of the modified body from the JS.
 If you need to modify the headers as well the extension doesn't support it as of version 0.1.

 - ### None

 This Request type will inform the extension that the current status is OFF and the extension will not try to encrypt or decrypt the request.

+!!! warning "Tip"

-!>The extension will not allow the selection of the ```Request Type``` Unless Encryption and Decryption JS files are not selected.
+    The extension will not allow the selection of the ```Request Type``` Unless Encryption and Decryption JS files are not selected.

 ## Auto Encrypt